Nearly $17 of my budget last month went to yogurt. That’s more yogurt in one month than we bought all year!

 Pour the milk to a clean quart-sized jar (or several smaller sized jars).
 Screw on the lid and place on a heating pad set to “low.”
 Wrap a towel around the jar and cover it with a large inverted soup pot.

-Allow to incubate for 8 hours.
+Allow to incubate for up to 24 hours, but at least 8 hours.

 Here are some photos for those who are visual learners.